-- 2.17.
+2.17.
 The past has created the unique character and vibrant community of the village.
-Blakeney is well-served by its variety of shops, and amenities such as a doctors surgery, churches, the village halls, recreation facilities, hotels, public houses, cafes, tea rooms and galleries. - 2.18.
+Blakeney is well-served by its variety of shops, and amenities such as a doctors surgery, churches. the village halls, facilities. recreation hotels. public houses, cafes, tea rooms and galleries.

+2.18.
 As the village continues to grow, there is a general ambition to seek ways to better ensure a balance between the commercial and employment benefits of further growth in new housing and tourism with the preservation of the traditional buildings, social makeup, valuable open spaces, the landscape and the natural environment.
+Blakeney has a great deal of built heritage, including 102 listed and scheduled monuments and a conservation area.
+The Blakeney Conservation Area Appraisal and Management Plan details key elements of our heritage, please see Section 1, Theme 1: Built Environment for more details.

-2.19.
-Blakeney Guildhall - This building was once two storeys, today only the fine 14th century undercroft basement remains.
-Although traditionally called the Guildhall, nothing is known of the buildings early history.
-The building may have been erected as a Merchants

-House, with the undercroft being used for storage of merchandise as it closely resembles buildings of this type in other medieval towns.

-- 2.20.
-It is possible that the Guildhall was once owned by the nearly Carmelite family, it has belonged to the village for well over 400 years.
+- 2.19.
+Blakeney Guildhall This building was once two storeys, today only the 14th century basement remains.
+Although traditionally called the Guildhall, nothing is known of the building's early history.
+The building may have been erected as a Merchants House, with the undercroft being used for storage of merchandise as it closely resembles buildings of this type in other medieval towns. - 2.20.
+It is possible that the Guildhall was once owned by the near by Carmelite Friary, it has belonged to the village for well over 400 years.
 A series of deeds record the transfer of ownership from one group of trustees to the next, each deed providing for the property to be used for the benefit of the village. - 2.21.
 A report of the Charity Commissioners (1834) reported that the Guildhall was being used as a coal store by Messrs Brereton for a rent of 63 bushels of coal, delivered each year to 63 poor families in Blakeney (a quarter of all households in the village.)
-During the later 1800s and the first half of the 1900s the Guildhall had a variety of uses, including boatstore and mortuary for drowned sailors.
+During the later 1800s and the first half of the 1900s the Guildhall had a variety of uses, including boat store and mortuary for drowned sailors.
 These days it is in the guardianship of English Heritage, assisted by the Parish Council.

-2.22.
+- 2.22.
 Although the actual population of the village has not changed dramatically over the last one hundred years, the lack of affordable housing for local people is a serious challenge to sustaining the diverse village community.
-The one-time council housing stock and that provided by the Blakeney Neighbourhood Housing Society continues to provide a lifeline for some local people.
+The one-time council housing stock and that provided by the Blakeney Neighbourhood Housing Society continues to provide a lifeline for some local people. - 2.23.

-- 2.23.
 However, like numerous other attractive coastal villages, the demographic and social imbalance has become more entrenched with the increasing proportion of relatively wealthy people moving into Blakeney to retire or to obtain second home accommodation or rental investment properties. - 2.24.
-Market forces have put home-ownership and the price of most rental accommodation beyond the reach of many younger people, families, essential workers and those wishing to live and work locally. - 2.25.
-Blakeney Neighbourhood Plan seeks to address this issue, and in so doing - help to reinstate a social and demographic balance more representative of society at large. - 2.26.
+Market forces have put homeownership and the price of most rental accommodation beyond the reach of many younger people, families, essential workers and those wishing to live and work locally.

+- 2.25.
+Blakeney Neighbourhood Plan seeks to address this issue, and in so doing help to reinstate a social and demographic balance more representative of society at large. - 2.26.
 Part of this process will be to investigate ways to provide more affordable housing and encourage full-time residency in new housing developments.